-First, higher scientific credibility of vaccines, i.e., higher efficacy or/and lower risk of adverse reactions/side effects, would decrease vaccine hesitancy.
-This is the most widely supported hypothesis by previous studies (e.g., Chu and Liu, 2021; Kreps et al., 2020; Motta, 2021).
-Second, non-scientific characteristics of vaccines reducing scientific uncertainty would weaken vaccine hesitancy (H2).
-It regards a kind of settings such as standard procedure to approve (Kreps et al., 2021, 2020), originate from own country (Kreps et al., 2020; Motta, 2021; yet Kobayashi et al. (2021) argues that it highly depends on the context), location to vaccinate (Borriello et al., 2021; McPhedran and Toombs, 2021), public recommendations/endorsements (Kreps et al., 2020; McPhedran and Toombs, 2021), or higher vaccination coverage (Leng et al., 2021).
-Third, higher cost-effectiveness would decrease vaccine hesitancy (H3).
-This considers both transactional cost, e.g., fewer doses required (Dong et al., 2020; McPhedran and Toombs, 2021; Motta, 2021), and economic cost, e.g., lower price (Borriello et al., 2021; Dong et al., 2020).
+H1) Higher scientific credibility of a vaccine, i.e., higher efficacy and/or lower risk of adverse reactions/side effects, will decrease vaccine hesitancy.
+This is the hypothesis most widely supported by previous studies (e.g., Chu and Liu, 2021; Kreps et al., 2020; Motta, 2021).

+H2) Non-scientific parameters of vaccines will reduce scientific uncertainty and thus also reduce vaccine hesitancy.
+This includes factors such as standard procedures of approval (Kreps et al., 2021, 2020), origin from own country (Kreps et al., 2020; Motta, 2021; Kobayashi et al. (2021), on the other hand, argue that this is highly dependent on context), location of vaccination (Borriello et al., 2021; McPhedran and Toombs, 2021), public recommendations/endorsements (Kreps et al., 2020; McPhedran and Toombs, 2021), and higher vaccination coverage (Leng et al., 2021).

+H3) Increased cost-effectiveness will decrease vaccine hesitancy.
+This takes into account both transactional costs, e.g., fewer doses required (Dong et al., 2020; McPhedran and Toombs, 2021; Motta, 2021), and economic costs, e.g., lower price (Borriello et al., 2021; Dong et al., 2020).

 2.3 Vaccination history, risk perceptions, trust, and time preference

-Regarding individual & group influences, people who took the Flu shot recently (H4), perceive higher risks of COVID-19 (H5), have higher trust in healthcare/government (H6), or have lower time preference (H7) would more willingness to get vaccinated.
-These are induced from major existing theories about health behavior.
+Regarding individual and group characteristics, people who recently received an influenza vaccination (H4), who perceive COVID-19 to present a high risk (H5), who have greater trust in healthcare/government (H6), or who have lower time preference (H7) will be more willing to have the vaccination.
+These hypotheses were formulated based on major existing theories about health behavior.

-First, the recent Flu shot as a seasonal vaccination experience would positively impact vaccine acceptance, as a proxy of general intention/norms to get vaccinated which the theory of planned behavior (TPB) discusses (Gerend and Shepherd, 2012; Shmueli, 2021).
-Past vaccination history leads people to be more likely to accept uncertainty of COVID-19 vaccination despite a quite new vaccine.
-Indeed, several studies reported a positive relationship between taking the Flu shot and accepting COVID-19 vaccination (Al-Mohaithef and Padhi, 2020; Kreps and Kriner, 2021; Wang et al., 2021).
+H4) Having had a recent seasonal influenza vaccine will positively impact vaccine acceptance, as a proxy of general intentions/norms to be vaccinated, as laid out in the TPB (Gerend and Shepherd, 2012; Shmueli, 2021).
+A history of previous vaccination means these individuals are more likely to accept the uncertainty around COVID-19 vaccination, despite it being a new vaccine.
+Indeed, several studies have reported a positive relationship between individuals who have received an influenza vaccine and their acceptance of COVID-19 vaccination (Al-Mohaithef and Padhi, 2020; Kreps and Kriner, 2021; Wang et al., 2021).

-Second, perceiving risks regarding COVID-19 would increase willingness to get vaccinated, according to the health belief model (HBM) (Shmueli, 2021; Wong et al., 2021; Zampetakis and Melas, 2021).
-Even in less theoretical studies, risk perceptions of COVID-19 are associated with psychological and demographic factors (Dryhurst et al., 2020), then higher risk perception cause higher vaccination acceptance (Al-Mohaithef and Padhi, 2020; Dorman et al., 2021; Wang et al., 2021; Ward et al., 2020).
+H5) Individuals who perceive there to be risks associated with COVID-19 infection will show a greater willingness to be vaccinated, according to the HBM (Shmueli, 2021; Wong et al., 2021; Zampetakis and Melas, 2021).
+Even in less theoretical studies, risk perceptions around COVID-19 are associated with psychological and demographic factors (Dryhurst et al., 2020), with higher perceptions of risk resulting in increased vaccination acceptance (Al-Mohaithef and Padhi, 2020; Dorman et al., 2021; Wang et al., 2021; Ward et al., 2020).

-Third, trust in healthcare or government would mitigate vaccine hesitancy, as a component of social capital (Gilson, 2003; Mohseni and Lindstrom, 2007; Nieminen et al., 2013).
-Vaccination is a health behavior with intervening by health care providers and/or government.
-Consequently, the higher trust in healthcare/government would cause less vaccine hesitancy.
-Previous studies reported that the COVID-19 vaccine hesitancy are decreased by trust in healthcare system (Al-Mohaithef and Padhi, 2020) and government (Lazarus et al., 2020), as well as other vaccines (Blair et al., 2017; Gilles et al., 2011; Hornsey et al., 2020; Karafillakis et al., 2019; Quinn et al., 2009; Vinck et al., 2019).
+H6) Trust in healthcare or government will mitigate vaccine hesitancy, as a component of social capital (Gilson, 2003; Mohseni and Lindstrom, 2007; Nieminen et al., 2013).
+Vaccination is a health behavior requiring intervention by health care providers and/or government authorities.
+Consequently, greater trust in healthcare/government will result in less vaccine hesitancy.
+Previous studies have reported that COVID-19 vaccine hesitancy is mitigated by trust in the healthcare system (Al-Mohaithef and Padhi, 2020), the government (Lazarus et al., 2020), and other vaccines (Blair et al., 2017; Gilles et al., 2011; Hornsey et al., 2020; Karafillakis et al., 2019; Quinn et al., 2009; Vinck et al., 2019).